Canon 6D Mark II vs Panasonic G85

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G85 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the 6D Mark II and G85 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.